 • Difference Between This Disorder and Insanity

 With such long-winded Victorian chapter titles illustrated by George Cruikshank’s manic etchings of grim reapers stalking bedridden individuals (The Spectre Skeleton) or witches fiendishly surfing a churning sea (Witches Frolic), the manual serves as key to the dark spirits artist Francesca Gabbiani unleashes in this exhibition.
-For this exhibition, Gabbiani takes an elliptical curatorial approach by selecting a body of work that both stretches sorcery’s definition to its outermost grotesque emotional, physical, and imagistic sources and shows undercurrents in popular belief that have endured through time.
-What results is an uncanny reminder that there is an alternate universe looming alongside ours.
+For this exhibition, Gabbiani takes an elliptical curatorial approach by selecting a body of work that both stretches sorcery’s definition to its outermost grotesque emotional, physical, and imagistic sources and shows common undercurrents in popular belief that have endured through time.
+What results with viewing is an uncanny reminder that there is an entire alternate universe looming alongside ours.
 In this way, the exhibition functions as a spell and is aptly installed in a ring around the Vault Gallery.
-These prints and antiquarian books with botanical illustrations from UCLA collections has been curated from a delicate balance of modern and premodern female perspectives on witchcraft, sorcery, and magic.
+This collection of prints and antiquarian books with botanical illustrations from UCLA collections has been curated from a delicate balance of modern and premodern female perspectives on witchcraft, sorcery, and magic.

 Given her Swiss heritage, it is fitting that Gabbiani launches her art historical investigation into witchcraft with several fifteenth- and 16th-century German, Dutch, and Flemish prints depicting social upheaval, spiritual/biblical hysteria, and mythologized interpretations of the witch craze.
 Pieter Bruegel’s Ira/Anger (1558) — taken from his Vices series, in which the Seven Deadly Sins are depicted as vices, or “continuing evil habits or practices rather than single sins, or isolated, individual acts transgressing moral laws” — recalls Hieronymus Bosch in its assessment of humanity as medieval, depraved, and war-obsessed in this specific vice’s case.
 Using Ira/Anger and four engravings and woodcuts by Albrecht Dürer as a springboard, the exhibition contains several seminal early Renaissance artworks likely informed by Heinrich Kramer and Jacob Sprenger’s notorious treatise on witch-hunting, Malleus Maleficarum (Hammer of Witches, 1486).